the-imp0ster/the-imp0ster/readme.md

 ## Hey there, I'm Imp0ster.

-I'm a baby web programmer, a veteran, a yogi, and a human multi-tool.
+I'm a web programmer, a veteran, a yogi, and a human multi-tool.

 ### Web Programmer